California State Assembly Republican Caucus

-The California State Assembly Republican Caucus is the formal organization of Republican Members in the California State Assembly, who hold 18 of its 80 seats after the 2022 general election.
-It is one of the Assembly's two officially recognized political party caucuses and is led by Assembly Member James Gallagher, the Assembly Republican Leader (Minority Leader of the State Assembly).
+The California State Assembly Republican Caucus is the formal organization of Republican Members in the California State Assembly, who hold 19 of its 80 seats after the 2024 general election.
+It is one of the Assembly's two officially recognized political party caucuses and is led by Assembly Member Alexandra Macedo, the Assembly Republican Leader (Minority Leader of the State Assembly).